dibadgo/hustmanCheckDemo/README.md

-# HunstmanCheck
-An IOS app front-end for SochiQR check

-#How to launch project
+# How to launch project

 1. Clone the project
 2. Open terminal